AnasXbouali/anasxbouali.github.io/config.md

 mintoclevel = 2

 # 🌐 DEPLOYMENT
-# This prepath is crucial for deploying to a GitHub project page
+# The prepath is NOT needed for a user page like anasxbouali.github.io
-prepath = "my-academic-site"
+# prepath = "my-academic-site"  <-- DELETE OR COMMENT OUT THIS LINE

 # 🧼 IGNORE THESE FILES/FOLDERS WHEN BUILDING
 ignore = ["node_modules/", "drafts/", "private/"]